lilive/Freeplane-Jumper/README.md

 ## Usage

+### Usage exemple

-Watch the text field at the top of the window in the demo below.
+Take a look at the text field at the top of the window in the demo below.
 This is were you write the words you're looking for.
 Above the text field you can see the list of the nodes that match.
 This list is updated as you type the search.
-Select a result and press enter to jump to it.
+Select a result and press `Enter` to jump to it.

 ![demo](demo.gif)

+### Start Jumper

+To start searching with Jumper, you usually run it with a keyboard shortcut.
+This is better because Jumper is designed to be used with the keyboard.
+The default keyboard shortcut is `Ctrl+Shift+J`.
+However, you can run Jumper with the menu `Edit > Find > Jumper`.

+During the installation process, you can refuse to assign `Ctrl+Shift+J` to Jumper.
+In this case, you can define your own keyboard shortcut: do a Ctrl+click on `Edit > Find > Jumper` and select the shortcut you want.

+### Search something

+When the jumper dialog pop up, just start typing the text you're looking for.
+Select a node in the results list with the `Up` and `Down` keyboard arrows and press `Enter` to jump to this node.

-Click the question mark icon to display the usage instructions.
+Jumper has got many options that control where it search, how it search, and how it display the results.
+Click the question mark icon to open the usage instructions.

 ## Installation

 - Download `jumper-vX.X.X.addon.mm` from [the last release](https://github.com/lilive/Freeplane-Jumper/releases)
 - Open this file with Freeplane and follow the instructions
 - Jumper require some permissions to works.
-At Menu > Tools > Preferences > Scripts:
+At menu `Tools > Preferences > Scripts`:

   - Set "script execution enabled" to Yes
   - Check "Permit file read operations"